luistripa/SegSoft-Authenticator/README.md

 ## How to run

-- Place this repo inside the `webapps` folder of your tomcat installation
+- Clone the project to the directory of your choice
-- Run `mvn compile`.
-This will place all necessary files in the `WEB-INF/classes` folder
+- Run `mvn compile package`.
+This will create a `target` folder with the `.war` file.
+- Copy the `.war` file to the Tomcat's `webapps` folder
 - Start the tomcat server using `catalina.bat run` (Windows) or `catalina.sh run` (Mac/Linux)
 - Open `http://localhost:8080/myApp/` in your browser

-## Database setup

-The database doesn't have any tables on the first run.
-You must create them by using the file present in `sql/create-db.sql` file.
-Use the IntelliJ builtin database tools to help with that.